 Cultural Holy & Holidays Mindfulness Calendar

-The UCCS Mindfulness Calendar includes a listing of Religious and Cultural Holy Days and Holidays.
+The UCCS Mindfulness Calendar includes a listing of Religious and Cultural Holy Days and Holidays for the 2023-24 academic year.
 This resource is meant to help promote awareness and share information.
 This is not exhaustive of all major Holy Days in every religious tradition and some variances of dates will exist due to regional differences.
 The UCCS community is encouraged to find opportunities to learn about and honor identities and cultures year-round as a part of our commitment to advancing inclusive belonging.

-Chinese New Year, also called Lunar New Year, annual 15-day festival in China and Chinese communities around the world that begins with the new moon that occurs sometime between January 21 and February 20 according to Western calendars.
+Chinese New Year, also called Lunar New Year, is an annual 15-day festival in China and Chinese communities around the world that begins with the new moon that occurs sometime between January 21 and February 20, annually, according to Western calendars.
 Festivities last until the following full moon.
-The origin and traditions of the Lunar New Year.
-The holiday is sometimes called the Lunar New Year because the dates of celebration follow the phases of the moon.
 Since the mid-1990s people in China have been given seven consecutive days off work during the Chinese New Year.
 This week of relaxation has been designated Spring Festival, a term that is sometimes used to refer to the Chinese New Year in general.
 Learn More

 On the 15th day of the first lunar month, two weeks after Chinese New Year, another important traditional Chinese festival, the Chinese Lantern Festival or Yuan Xiao Jie or Yuanxiao Festival (元宵节), is celebrated.
 It marks the first full moon of the new lunar year and the end of the Chinese New year (Spring Festival) period.
 Learn More.